AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we present MAAdvisor, a novel zero-shot index advisor that leverages the reasoning power of large language models through a hierarchical multi-agent pipeline.
-By representing the workload using column candidates and decomposing the index recommendation task into coordinated sub-steps handled by specialized agents, MAAdvisor achieves superior performance, strong generalisability, and high efficiency without the need for database-specific training.
-Extensive experiments across diverse benchmarks demonstrate that MAAdvisor not only outperforms traditional heuristic and learning-based approaches but also surpasses existing prompt-based LLM methods.
+In this work, we present AMAZe, a novel zero-shot index advisor that leverages the reasoning power of large language models through a hierarchical multi-agent pipeline.
+By representing the workload using column candidates and decomposing the index recommendation task into coordinated sub-steps handled by specialized agents, AMAZe achieves superior performance, strong generalisability, and high efficiency without the need for database-specific training.
+Extensive experiments across diverse benchmarks demonstrate that AMAZe not only outperforms traditional heuristic and learning-based approaches but also surpasses existing prompt-based LLM methods.

 It is also important to acknowledge the current limitations and outline potential directions for future work.
-The efficiency of MAAdvisor may be further improved through the design of more precise and effective instruction sets.
+The efficiency of AMAZe may be further improved through the design of more precise and effective instruction sets.
 Additionally, fine-tuning the agent reasoning pipeline~\cite{ftrag} offers a promising avenue to reduce planning overhead and facilitate deployment on local LLMs.
 Furthermore, by capitalizing on the advanced reasoning and generalization capabilities of LLMs, the proposed multi-agent framework could be extended to address the index recommendation problem across heterogeneous DBMS environments and diverse SQL dialects.

 \begin{acks} This work was supported by DAMO Academy through the DAMO Academy Research Intern Program. \end{acks}